vanzasetia/github-user-search-app/README.md

 This is my first API challenge from Frontend Mentor.
 In this project, I learned about asynchronous programming and worked with a 3rd-party API.

+## Disclaimer

+This project is solely for learning purposes.
+I take no any responsibility or liability for the accuracy, completeness, or usefulness of any information provided in this project.
+You should not use it as a reference for creating your project.

+I am currently no longer working on this project.

 ## The challenge

 My challenge is to build out this GitHub user search app using the GitHub users API and get it looking as close to the design as possible.